xaviermerino/ECE4551-Computer-Architecture/Extra-Readings/Pipelining-1/README.md

 ### Pipeline Issues

-Ideally, with pipelining, we want to the cycles per instruction (CPI) to be one.
+Ideally, with pipelining, we want the cycles per instruction (CPI) to be one.
 Initially, of course, we can’t, since the pipeline has to get filled first.
 But after the pipeline is full we should have a CPI of 1 (or finish one instruction every cycle).
 Shouldn’t we?
 Well not really.
 Sometimes we have trouble in the pipeline and it stalls.

 Let’s consider an assembly line as an example.
 Let’s pretend we are making a happy face pillow.
 I present you with the finished product right below.